matrix-org/synapse/docs/workers.md

 Note this worker cannot be load-balanced: only one instance should be active.

+Note: The name needs to be *media*, not *client*!
+For example;

+    worker_listeners:
+         - type: http
+           port: 8085
+           resources:
+             - names:
+               - media

 ### `synapse.app.client_reader`

 Handles client API endpoints.
 It can handle REST endpoints matching the